MetPX/sr3-examples/opendcs-acquisition/INSTALL.md

-# Circulating Observations obtained via GOES DCS as Bulletins
+# Circulating RAW GOES DCS Observations obtained via LRGS as Bulletin Files.

 Firstly, follow the instructions to download/install OpenDCS https://github.com/opendcs/opendcs/.
 Only the initial installation is needed, the daemons are not needed, nor does anything need